wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

         deb http://repo.wallarm.com/ubuntu/wallarm-node bionic/3.0/
         ```

+## Step 3: Migrate whitelists and blacklists from previous WAF node version to 3.0

+Migrate whitelists and blacklists configuration from previous WAF node version to 3.0 following the [instructions](migrate-ip-lists-to-node-3.md).

-## Step 2: Update Wallarm WAF packages
+## Step 4: Update Wallarm WAF packages

 ### WAF node and postanalytics on the same server